Runner's Knee vs Jumper's Knee

 As with most conditions and injuries, weight is also an important risk factor.

-• Joint Misalignment and weak muscles - misaligned joints or joints that aren't optimal for physical exercise can result in stress on the knee, similarly, weak quads or calves can lead to the knee joint taking on more weight.
+- Joint Misalignment and weak muscles - misaligned joints or joints that aren't optimal for physical exercise can result in stress on the knee, similarly, weak thigh muscles such as the quads or even the calves can lead to the knee joint taking on more weight.
 Wide hips are why women are more prone to getting Runners' Knee.

-• Feet alignment - Misaligned feet or feet problems such as over-pronation, flat feet and fallen arches can also lead to too much stress on the knee joint and increase the risk of Runner's Knee.
+- Feet alignment - Misaligned feet or feet problems such as over-pronation, flat feet and fallen arches can also lead to too much stress on the knee joint and increase the risk of Runner's Knee.
+Make sure your running shoes fit properly, shoe inserts might be required to get the perfect fit.

 What is Jumper's Knee?